rossm932/MyJavaApp/README.md

 # MyJavaApp
-This is a maven java application
+This is a maven java application for learning Jenkins & Docker